rwxrob/cmdbox/README.md

   is at least as appropriate as these standard keywords are included in many other contexts `help`, `version`, and `usage` are very ubiquitous.
-If needed, these can be aliased easily by adding commands that encapsulate them with `Call()`.
+If needed, these can be aliased easily by adding commands that encapsulate them with `Call()` or the commands themselves can be front-end shells to high-level library API calls.

 * Using `structs` instead of `interfaces` makes more sense given the serialization goals to enable quick and easy to read and write documentation embedded in the source.

 * Use of aliases (`d|del|rm|delete`) allows accessibility even if tab completion is not (yet) supported on a particular platform.
-This provides multi-language support possibilities as well.
+This provides minimal multi-language support possibilities as well.

-* At one point the internal `map[string]*Command` index was private to discourage tight coupling between commands and prevent "innovation" that could fork away simplicity as a core tenet of the CmdBox project.
+* At one point the internal `map[string]*Command` index was private to discourage tight coupling between commands and prevent "innovation" that could fork away simplicity as a core tenet of the cmdbox project.
   But it was decided that this inflexibility came at too great a cost to potential needs of command creators and `cmdbox.Reg()` was added.

-* Naming of `cmdtab-*` module repos allows for easy discovery.
-Using the conventional `cmd` package name (which is ignored at `init` time) allows consistency for generators and cataloging.
+* Naming of `cmdbox-*` module repos allows for easy discovery.
+Using the conventional `cmd`/`cmd.go` package/file name (which is ignored at `init` time) allows consistency for generators and cataloging.

 ## How Does Completion Work?